directvt/vtm/doc/application_defined_reporting.md

 ## Overview

 Application Defined Reporting (ADR) is a paradigm shift in terminal-to-application communication.
-Instead of relying on hardcoded keyboard or mouse protocols (like xterm, kitty, or win32-input-mode), ADR allows the application to dynamically define its own event-reporting logic.
+Instead of relying on hardcoded keyboard or mouse protocols (like xterm, kkp, or win32-input-mode), ADR allows the application to dynamically define its own event-reporting logic.
 This is achieved by deploying a lightweight, isolated execution environment (Lua sandbox) on the terminal side.

 ## Architecture